March 722 (Formula B) car-by-car histories

 Tom Crowther (Kentfield, CA, later Novato, CA) raced a March in Formula B/Atlantic from 1974 to 1976 and this is believed to have been the same March 722 throughout.
 At first the car was entered by "Pollard Racing, a division of Donald Pollard Associates".
 By the start of 1975, it had Falconer bodywork, but later that season it had acquired 75B bodywork, and was entered as a 75B at the 1975 Run-Offs and at a single Pro appearance in late 1976.
 Crowther ran the "75B" regularly through 1977, winning the Portland National in September.
 It was then sold via Pierre Phillips to Nick Lingren and was driven by Sans Thompson at Trois-Rivières in 1978.
 In February 1979, Pierre Phillips Racing was advertising the "ex-Crowther March" as a rolling chassis.
 Subsequent history unknown.

-Driven by: Tom Crowther and Sans Thompson.
+Driven by: Tom Crowther, Nick Lingren and Sans Thompson.
 First race: Riverside, 27 May 1974.
-Total of 16 recorded races.
+Total of 20 recorded races.

-Cliff L. Phillips (Palos Park, IL) entered a March 722 for two races at Road America in 1974, but does not appear to have arrived at either.
+Cliff L. Phillips (Palos Park, IL) had a March 722 for SCCA Nationals in 1974 but he racely appeared, entering for two races at Road America in 1974, apparantly without appearing at either, and was then a non-starter at Mid-Ohio on 1 September.
 In January 1976, Phillips advertised this car, saying that it was metallic blue, had a new "banana" wing and 1975 nose, and was a "former Quicksilver championship car".
-That would appears to indicate that it was the former Chuck Sarich car, However, Steve Jizmagian's red 722 that was described similarly, so Philips' car is more likely to have been the Chuck Sarich car.
-It is also unclear where Phillips car had been in 1973, as Phillips raced (or more specifically, just entered) a Lola T242 in 1973.
+That would appears to indicate that it was the former Chuck Sarich car, However, Steve Jizmagian's red 722 that was described similarly, so Philips' car is more likely to have been the Jim Sarich car.
+It is also unclear where Phillips car had been in 1973, as Phillips raced a Lola T242 in 1973.
 Subsequent history unknown.

 Formula B March 722s in 1975

 By 1975, most 722s were approaching the end of their useful lives.
-Of the five 722s for which chassis numbers were known during the 1972 season: Gerald Lieberg still raced 722/20; Ed Villa still had 722/23; Robert Hall still had 722/27; Dick Doherty still had 722/33; and Harold Millar still had 722/43.
-Of the 14 unidentified cars, we had already lost track of eight: those of Chuck and Jim Sarich, Chuck Dietrich and Tom Outcault after the 1972 season; and those of Seb Barone, Wayne Ricciardi, Dale Lang, and Bill Mairs after the 1973 season.
-Of the six we had been able to track into 1974, William Kautz, Byron Hatten and Bob Tracy all retained their cars for 1975, but the cars of Wink Bancroft, Ted Thomas and Al Lader are all unknown after 1974.
-Of the five mystery cars first seen in 1973, Jim Hall and Steve Jizmagian retained their cars into 1975, but Chuck Hansen's, Ted Roman's and Bunny Ribbs' had all disappeared.
-Five of the six mystery cars first seen in 1974 were retained all the way through 1975, but there is some uncertainty about Max Sebba acquiring a newer March.
+Of the seven 722s for which chassis numbers were known during the 1972 season: Gerald Lieberg still raced 722/20; Ed Villa still had 722/23; Robert Hall still had 722/27; Bob Tracy still had 722/30; Ted Thomas's 722/31 goes missing but we know it didn't race again; Dick Doherty still had 722/33; and Harold Millar still had 722/43.
+Of the 13 unidentified cars, we had already lost track of eight: those of Chuck and Jim Sarich, Chuck Dietrich and Tom Outcault after the 1972 season; and those of Seb Barone, Wayne Ricciardi, Dale Lang, and Bill Mairs after the 1973 season.
+Of the five we had been able to track into 1974, William Kautz, Byron Hatten and Russ Mayberry all retained their cars for 1975, but the cars of Wink Bancroft and Al Lader are both unknown after 1974.
+Of the four mystery cars first seen in 1973, Steve Jizmagian retained his car into 1975, but James Modrall's ex-Chuck Hansen car, Ted Roman's, and Bunny Ribbs' had all disappeared after 1974.
+All four of the mystery cars first seen in 1974 (Rich Bradley, Tom Crowther, Tom Cooney and Cliff Phillips) were retained all the way through 1975.

-Two new mystery 722s appears in 1975, the car of Doug Turner at the start of the southern Californian season, and the car entered in the Pro series by Rick Shea for Vern Schuppan to drive.
+Three new mystery 722s appear in 1975: Max Sebba's car which had first been mentioned in October 1974, the car of Doug Turner at the start of the southern Californian season, and the car entered in the Pro series by Rick Shea for Vern Schuppan to drive.
 Shea told Chris Townsend that the car had come from the Canadian series, and its SCCA number indicates that it had not raced in SCCA events prior to 1975.
 The only North American 722 that had not appeared in SCCA races by the end of 1974 was the Ric Forest/Al Lader car, which had not been seen since 1973.

 Doug Turner (Newport Beach, southern California) raced a Formula B March 722 in SCCA Nationals at Riverside and Phoenix in early 1975.
 The car was variously described as a 722, 722/732 and 742.
 He was entered on one occasion by Carrier Comfort, and John Blizzard's photograph shows that it ran as #28.
 Turner more usually competed in Formula C, having raced a Chevron B15/B17 for several years.
-In March 1976, Turner advertised a damaged Formula Atlantic March consisting of a 722 tub with 75B suspension, and a Jennings BDD engine.
+In February 1976, Max Mizejewski drove Turner's March in a Regional at Riverside, and then in March 1976, Turner advertised a damaged Formula Atlantic March consisting of a 722 tub with 75B suspension, and a Jennings BDD engine.
 The advert said that the car was damaged at the left front as the result of a testing accident.
 Nothing more known.

 Vern Schuppan raced in the Players Canadian Formula Atlantic series in 1975 in a March 722 prepared by Rick Shea's Shea Racing.
 The car was yellow-and-white, in 73B (or 74B) bodywork, and ran as #11 with support from Rapid Movements.
 Later in the season, the car was raced by Shea himself at Brainerd in September.
 At the start of the 1976 season, Shea ran the car for Dave Walker.
 It was now described as a March "72-75" and was black, but still entered as #11.
 After Walker drove it in the first four races, it was later raced by Bob Beyea, Shea himself, and by Damien Magee at Trois-Rivières in September.
 The car was then sold to Frank Monise (Pasadena, CA), so is presumably the blue-and-white #25 March "75B" that he raced in southern Californian SCCA Nationals in 1977 and 1978.
 Advertised by Monise in September 1978 as a March "72 updated to 76" with "fresh CRW BDD".
-Subsequent history unknown.
+It was traded by Monise to Pierre Phillips in part-exchange on one of Rahal's Ralts in 1979.

 Formula B March 722s in 1976

-Just when the March 722s should have all been used up, Wilbur Bunce updated Dick Doherty's 722/33 to 75B specification and ran it for a number of of highly-regarded southern Californian drivers.
+Just when the March 722s should have all been used up, Wilbur Bunce updated Dick Doherty's chassis 722/33 to 75B specification and ran it for a number of highly-regarded southern Californian drivers.

 Don Wenstrand (Denair, northern California) raced a Formula B March 722 in SCCA Regionals at Sears Point and Laguna Seca in 1977 and 1978.
 It was entered as #23 at its first race, and #22 thereafter.
 Nothing more known.